High-speed rail in Spain: New rail link to Andalusia

-Towards the end of the 1980s a new line was planned to join the Castilian Meseta with Andalusia without passing through the Despeñaperros Natural Park.
+Towards the end of the 1980s a new line was planned to join the Meseta Central with Andalusia without passing through the Despeñaperros pass.
 After considering various options it was decided that a standard-gauge line, allowing for Spain's first high-speed rail link, would be built.
 The project was named NAFA (Nuevo Acceso Ferroviario a Andalucía, New Rail Link to Andalusia) and was meant to help revitalise the stagnant southern Spanish economy.
 The line was inaugurated on 14 April 1992 to coincide with Expo 92 being held in Seville.
-Seven days later on 21 April 1992 commercial service began with six daily services stopping at Madrid, Seville, Córdoba, Puertollano and Ciudad Real.
-In October 1992 Renfe began the AVE Lanzadera (Shuttle) service between Madrid and Puertollano and Ciudad Real.
+Seven days later, on 21 April 1992 commercial AVE service began with six daily services stopping at Madrid, Seville, Córdoba, Puertollano and Ciudad Real.

+In October 1992 Renfe began the AVE Lanzadera (Shuttle), a high-speed medium-distance service between Madrid, Ciudad Real and Puertollano, using spare class 100 trains.